Skip to main content

 About Cantão

 Cantão State Park is a protected area covering approximately 90,000 hectares in western Tocantins state, Brazil, at one of South America's most ecologically remarkable transition zones between the Amazon rainforest and the cerrado savanna.
-The park encompasses the floodplains of the Javaés and Araguaia rivers on the island of Bananal — the world's largest fluvial island — and represents one of the most biologically diverse protected areas in central Brazil.
-The extraordinary ecological complexity of Cantão results from the meeting of three major biomes: Amazonian flooded forest (igapó), cerrado, and the seasonal Araguaia floodplains, creating overlapping habitat mosaics that support spectacular concentrations of wildlife.
-The park is particularly renowned for its populations of giant river otters, river dolphins (botos), black caimans, and extraordinary bird diversity, as well as one of the most important nesting areas for freshwater turtles in South America.
+[1] The park encompasses the floodplains of the Javaés and Araguaia rivers near the southern margin of Bananal Island — the world's largest fluvial island — and represents one of the most biologically diverse protected areas in central Brazil.
+The extraordinary ecological complexity of Cantão results from the meeting of Amazonian flooded forest (igapó) and cerrado at the seasonal Araguaia floodplain, creating overlapping habitat mosaics that support spectacular concentrations of wildlife.
+The park was established by Tocantins State Law No. 996 on 14 July 1998 and is managed by Naturatins (Instituto Natureza do Tocantins).
+It is particularly renowned for its populations of giant river otters, river dolphins, black caimans, and extraordinary bird diversity, as well as one of the most important nesting areas for freshwater turtles in South America.

 Wildlife Ecosystems

 Cantão State Park harbors outstanding wildlife diversity reflecting its position at the Amazon-cerrado ecotone.
-The park contains one of the largest known concentrations of giant river otters (Pteronura brasiliensis) in Brazil, with family groups resident in the permanent lakes and river channels.
-Boto (Amazon river dolphin, Inia geoffrensis) and tucuxi (Sotalia fluviatilis) are regularly observed in the Javaés and Araguaia rivers.
+The park contains one of the largest known concentrations of giant river otters (Pteronura brasiliensis) in Brazil.
+[1] River dolphins are present in the Javaés and Araguaia rivers; the species in these rivers is most accurately the Araguaian river dolphin (Inia araguaiaensis, described as a separate species in 2014), endemic to the Araguaia-Tocantins basin.
 Black caiman (Melanosuchus niger) and spectacled caiman (Caiman crocodylus) are abundant in floodplain lakes.
-Freshwater giant otters share the water with giant river turtles (Podocnemis expansa) — Cantão hosts one of the most significant nesting concentrations of this threatened species in Brazil.
-The avifauna exceeds 400 documented species, including jabiru storks (Jabiru mycteria), roseate spoonbills (Platalea ajaja), sunbitterns, and rare species like the Brazilian merganser (Mergus octosetaceus).
+Giant river turtles (Podocnemis expansa) use Cantão as one of their most significant nesting sites in Brazil.
+The avifauna has 317 documented species within the park, including jabiru storks (Jabiru mycteria), roseate spoonbills (Platalea ajaja), and two endemic species: the chororó-do-bananal and joão-do-araguaia.
 Tapirs, giant anteaters, maned wolves, pumas, and jaguars complete the megafauna assemblage.

 Flora Ecosystems

 The vegetation of Cantão State Park is defined by the dynamic interaction between flooding cycles and the Amazon-cerrado transition.
-Igapó flooded forests — Amazonian forest types that flood seasonally for months — cover extensive areas of the floodplain with distinctive tree communities tolerant of prolonged inundation, including Macrolobium acaciifolium and Aldina latifolia.
-Várzea (whitewater-flooded forest) occupies areas influenced by the nutrient-rich waters of the Araguaia.
-The water hyacinth (Eichhornia crassipes) and giant Victoria amazonica water lilies cover surface waters during portions of the year.
+Igapó flooded forests — Amazonian forest types that flood seasonally for months — cover extensive areas of the floodplain with distinctive tree communities tolerant of prolonged inundation.
+[1] Várzea (whitewater-flooded forest) occupies areas influenced by the nutrient-rich waters of the Araguaia.
+Water hyacinth (Eichhornia crassipes) and giant Victoria amazonica water lilies cover surface waters during portions of the year.
 Gallery forests along permanent waterways grade into cerrado and campo (grassland) on better-drained terrain, where typical cerrado species like buriti palm (Mauritia flexuosa) and baru (Dipteryx alata) appear.
-Seasonal grasslands on the floodplain support specialized aquatic and semi-aquatic herbs during the dry season, when the landscape transforms dramatically from a water-dominated to a grassland-dominated environment.
+Seasonal grasslands on the floodplain support specialized aquatic and semi-aquatic herbs during the dry season.

 Geology

-Cantão State Park occupies the Araguaia River floodplain and the western margins of the Bananal Island, a vast alluvial plain deposited by the Araguaia River system over millions of years.
-The Bananal Island itself, the world's largest fluvial island, is bounded by the Araguaia and Javaés rivers — which are effectively the same river separating into two channels around the island.
-The underlying geology consists of recent (Quaternary) alluvial sediments — sands, silts, and clays — deposited during cyclical flood events over the past hundreds of thousands of years.
-The flat topography of the floodplain, rarely exceeding two to three meters of relief, is entirely determined by these alluvial processes.
+Cantão State Park occupies the Araguaia River floodplain and the western margins near the Bananal Island, a vast alluvial plain deposited by the Araguaia River system over millions of years.
+Bananal Island itself, the world's largest fluvial island, is bounded by the Araguaia and Javaés rivers — which are effectively the same river separating into two channels around the island.
+[1] The underlying geology consists of recent (Quaternary) alluvial sediments — sands, silts, and clays — deposited during cyclical flood events.
+The flat topography of the floodplain, rarely exceeding two to three metres of relief, is entirely determined by these alluvial processes.
 The cerrado terrain on slightly elevated ground within the park sits on ancient Precambrian and Mesozoic sedimentary formations.
 Seasonal flooding and drainage cycles create the dynamic geomorphological environment that drives the park's extraordinary ecological productivity.

 Climate And Weather

 The climate of Cantão State Park is tropical monsoonal (Köppen Am), with a pronounced wet season between November and April when the Araguaia and Javaés rivers flood extensively across the park.
-Annual rainfall averages 1,600 to 1,800 millimeters, concentrated in the five to six wet-season months.
+Annual rainfall averages 1,600 to 1,800 millimetres, concentrated in the five to six wet-season months.
 The dry season (May to October) is severe, with months of minimal rainfall, rising temperatures, and falling water levels that concentrate wildlife in remaining permanent water bodies.
-The dramatic seasonal transformation between a flooded and a dry landscape — shifting from an interconnected water system of lakes, channels, and flooded forests to exposed beaches, grasslands, and isolated oxbow lakes — creates the ecological rhythms that define Cantão.
-Temperatures range from 24 to 35°C, with the dry season generating extreme heat over the exposed sandy landscapes.
-Visitors should plan timing carefully given the radically different conditions between seasons.
+The dramatic seasonal transformation between a flooded and a dry landscape creates the ecological rhythms that define Cantão.
+Temperatures range from 24 to 35 degrees C, with the dry season generating extreme heat over the exposed sandy landscapes.

 Human History